 At the World Cup Award Ceremony, Mandurah City Mayor Paddi Creevey congratulated the winners and confirmed that the World Cup series will return again in March 2014 to this beautiful location on the Western Australian shores of the Indian Ocean.

-Archived coverage of the entire Mandurah World Cup Stop is available online - click on the link below:
+Archived coverage of the entire Mandurah World Cup Stop is available at: